Malus baccata 'Columnaris': Columnar Siberian Crabapple

 One of the many selections of flowering crabapple, Siberian crabapple is a deciduous tree with an unusually narrow crown for a crabapple.
 Reaching about 30 to 35 feet in height, this cultivar only grows to about 8 or 10 feet wide.
 The very fragrant blooms are 1.5 inches in diameter, are pink when in bud but open up to white.
 The blooms are followed in fall by long-lasting, bright red, or yellow fruits which are very popular with the birds or can be used to make a delicious jelly.
 This cultivar may make less of a mess beneath the tree than others due to a light fruit set.

-Figure 1.
-Middle-aged Malus baccata 'Columnaris': Columnar Siberian Crabapple
+Middle-aged Malus baccata 'Columnaris': Columnar Siberian crabapple.

 Figure 1.
-Middle-aged Malus baccata 'Columnaris': Columnar Siberian Crabapple
+Middle-aged Malus baccata 'Columnaris': Columnar Siberian crabapple.

 General Information